Where did Waldorf education originate?

 “I used to feel anxious dropping my kids off at school every morning.
 I felt like I was releasing them into an uncertain day; not sure how their feelings would be considered in their interactions, if their challenges would be supported and worked through or seen as problems to scold them for.
 It felt like we were already ‘failing’ in the classroom at the tender age of five.
 It was the worst part of my day.
 And I felt helpless.
 That immediately changed when we came to Waldorf three years ago.
 Now I watch them go off happily, knowing that their teachers are their advocates, their champions and a warm, safe place in the busyness of their academic lives.
 I know that they will be given opportunities to get up and interact with their studies, will find a passion for the subject matter being taught after being allowed some freedom to explore it in less conventional ways.
 That art and music will find its way into every lesson.
 And that they will be taught practical skills that will make them confident humans.
 I know that they are getting an outstanding, well-rounded education that will allow them the freedom to choose their path, whatever it is.
 And that they will be allowed to be children.
 There’s no mold to squeeze your child into at Waldorf.
 The education meets the child.
 And embraces them.
 Now I linger after drop-off, chatting and planning and enjoying the community that is so strong and positive here.
 And I don’t worry a bit about how the day will unfold.
 It will all happen with love.”

-“We decided on Whistler Waldorf for our son seven years ago when I went back to work for a few days a week.
-We were immediately put at ease by the nurturing environment of the preschool – it felt like an extension of our home.
+“We decided on Whistler Waldorf for our son in 2010 when I went back to work for a few days a week.
+We were immediately put at ease by the nurturing environment of the playschool – it felt like an extension of our home.
 His teachers grew to know him so well and helped him to blossom during his first experiences outside of our home, playing, creating and doing the big people chores he loved so much!
 When it came time for him to begin kindergarten, we knew we couldn’t take him out of this amazing school to join his big sister at another local school.
-It was decided then and there that she would be the one to join him at Whistler Waldorf School instead.
-She entered in Grade 3 and very quickly adapted to the Waldorf way which embraced her inquisitive, artistic and quirky nature.
+It was decided then and there that she would be the one to join him at Whistler Waldorf instead.
+She entered in Grade 3 and very quickly adapted to the Waldorf way which embraced her inquisitive and artistic nature.
 There are so many things that we love about the school – primarily the passionate and dedicated teachers, hands on learning, and freedom to be a child and learn in your own way, at your own pace.”

 “People ask us ‘why Waldorf’?
 There are many reasons for us.
 One of the main reasons is that the Waldorf philosophy in each grade acknowledges that there is more to the child’s school experience than just academics.
 They also focus on the child’s character and developmental landmarks happening in the child.
 They value and celebrate the ‘whole’ child.
 Our kids are learning in nature.
 Camping trips, hiking, surfing and much more are offered and teaching our kids to appreciate and take care of our environment.
 Our four kids are all very different people and the Waldorf curriculum has been a fit for each of them at different stages.
 They have made incredible friends and the smaller class sizes allows for relationships with both their peers and their teachers.
 We are especially thrilled with the Waldorf High School and all of the experiences that go along with it.
 We feel very thankful that we live in a town where it is an option for our kids to not only attend a Waldorf elementary school but to have the option to continue that unique education into high school and through to graduation if they choose.”